Yes, you can sell a car with a lien — here’s how

 2. Research your car’s value

-Compare dealerships and private buyers to see which will offer you the best deal.
+Compare dealerships and private buyers to see which offers the best deal.
 Learning your car’s value from sources such as Kelley Blue Book or Edmunds will make negotiations much easier.

 You should be able to get quotes from dealerships on what they would pay for your car.
 Most trade-ins have liens, so it shouldn’t impact your car’s overall value.